zixinZoe/openmrs-esm-core/MF_step_by_step.md

-1. Create a new repo in github called “openmrs-esm-[name]-ext”, e.g. openmrs-esm-foo-ext
+1. Create a new repo in github called “openmrs-esm-foo-ext”.
+You can use a different name if you choose but remember to use this name in all places I reference openmrs-esm-foo-ext

-2. Create a directory called openmrs-esm and cd into it.
+2. Create a directory called openmrs-esm and cd into it (this will/can be the base directory of your openmrs-esm development.
 Clone the above repo here.

 3. Clone https://github.com/openmrs/openmrs-esm-login.git to openmrs-esm directory as well.
 We are going to use this as a “template” for creating a new extension widget